 In 2014, the Company began development of a new suite of products based around the new electrical heat system which reduces oil viscosity through a process known as joule heat ("Joule Heat").
 The Company built and tested its first Joule Heat prototype in June 2015.
 The system was operational; however, changes to the prototype configuration will be required to determine commercial effectiveness of this unit.
 In December 2015, we suspended Joule Heat development activities to focus Company resources on finalizing commercial development of the AOT.
+We plan to resume Joule Heat development in the future depending on the availability of sufficient capital and other resources.

 In July 2017, the Company filed for trademark protection for the word "eDiluent" in advance of rolling out a new marketing and revenue strategy based on the concept of using AOT to reduce pipeline dependence upon diluent to reduce viscosity of crude oils.
-A primary function of AOT is to reduce viscosity by means of its solid-state electronics technology; in essence providing an electronic form of diluent, or "eDiluent".
+A primary function of AOT is to reduce viscosity by means of its solid-state electronics technology, in essence providing an electronic form of diluent, or "eDiluent".
 The Company plans to market and sell a value-added service under the name eDiluent, designed to be upsold by the Company's midstream pipeline customers in an effort to provide the Company with long-term recurring revenues.